-2024 Yukon River Salmon Summer Fishery Announcement #20 Summer Update # 5, Yukon Area Salmon Fishery Districts Affected: Yukon Area
+2024 Yukon River Salmon Summer Fishery Announcement #21 Summer Update # 6, Yukon Area Salmon Fishery

+Districts Affected: Yukon Area

 The Chinook salmon run is well below average and unlikely to meet escapement objectives or provide for harvest.
-The 2024 Chinook salmon run is past the historical midpoint for both normal (June 25) and late timing (June 28) and tracking similar to the very poor run observed in 2022.
-Current projections indicate the Chinook salmon run will be within or below the preseason forecast of 45,000 - 68,000 fish.
+The 2024 Chinook salmon run appears to be late, with a midpoint similar to last year of July 1 and tracking slightly above the poor runs from 2022 and 2023.
+Current projections indicate the Chinook salmon run will likely be near or above the upper end of the preseason forecast of 45,000 - 68,000 fish.
 The first batch of genetic samples from Chinook salmon at Pilot Station sonar has been analyzed and 54% of the sample was of Canadian-origin.
 Consistent with the preseason management strategy to take a conservative approach, subsistence fishing closures have been announced in all districts and subdistricts up to the U.S./Canada border.

 To further protect Chinook salmon, all gillnets must be removed from the water for a two-week period in each district during the run.
 The closures of 4-inch and smaller mesh gillnets have been announced up through District 5 and the Tanana River.
 These closures are intended to protect all Chinook salmon stocks while they migrate upriver to spawning grounds in Alaska and Canada.
+In the Costal District and Districts 1-3 these two-week closures have expired.

 The 2024 summer chum salmon run appears to be within the preseason forecast and within the drainagewide escapement goal range (500,000 to 1.2 million fish).
-Recent run size projections are for a run of 730,000 fish, with an 80% confidence interval of 591,000 to 900,000 fish.
+As of July 8, over 648,318 summer chum salmon have passed Pilot Station sonar.
+The recent inseason run size projections are for a run of 810,000 fish, with an 80% confidence interval of 761,000 to 862,000 fish.
 Due to the harvestable surplus for summer chum salmon, selective gear fishing for summer chum has been announced in most districts.
-The run timing appears to be late and approaching the midpoint as compared to the previous 4 years of summer chum which have been later than average and weaker than average.